CZ-NIC/run-or-raise/readme.md

 * For the examples, see [shortcuts.default](shortcuts.default) file.
 * How to know wm_class?
 Alt+f2, lg, "windows" tab (at least on Ubuntu 17.10)
 * You may change the configuration file on the fly.
 Just disable & enable the extension, shortcuts load again from scratch.
+* In the case of segfault, check no conflicting keybind (are present)[https://github.com/CZ-NIC/run-or-raise/pull/1#issuecomment-350951994], then submit an issue.